 What are the best hydration packs you can buy today?
 We carefully looked at 40 models and then chose 7 for our review.
 After our comparison in the field, we reveal what are the best options for your needs and budget.
-Whether you are hiking, biking or boating, we have a recommendation for you.
+Whether you are hiking, mountain biking or boating, we have a recommendation for you.

 Best Overall Hydration Pack: Osprey Raptor 10